nickdbi/gitTesting/README.md

 # gitTesting
-this is the standard tutorials on git
+This is the standard tutorials on git.

-these changes only exist in the readme-edits branch at the moment
+These changes only exist in the readme-edits branch at the moment.
+(well, not now that the branch is deleted)